 Instead of 1,000 users per minute for 10 minutes, your spike test might simulate 4,000 users in minute 1, then nothing for 8 minutes, then another 6,000 users in minute 10.

-Unlike stress tests, spike tests don’t require you to crash your test environment.
+The difference between spike testing and stress testing is that spike tests don’t require you to crash your test environment.
 The objective of a spike test is to ensure your system can handle (and recover from) a certain amount of traffic and requests coming all at once—not to crash your system.

 The key advantage of a spike test is that it reveals how unexpected spikes affect your system and gives you the information you need to avoid an application breaking during such spikes.

-Performance testing comparison summary: Spike testing, load testing, and stress testing are all performance tests.
+Spike testing vs. stress testing vs. load testing summary: Spike testing, load testing, and stress testing are all performance tests.
 Load testing applies the expected load to your system to simulate regular (and sometimes extreme) usage.
 Stress testing takes your system to the breaking point to discover the level of load that causes failure and the system’s recoverability.
 Spike testing is the only type of performance test that specifically looks at how sudden, dramatic rises and falls in traffic impact performance.

 When Rakuten France appeared on national news, traffic to their site spiked 819% in two minutes.